zenml-io/zenml/docs/book/user-guide/production-guide/cloud-stack.md

 {% endtab %}
 {% endtabs %}

+Feel free to play around with some of the configuration provided in the above commands depending your needs.
+Please notice that we are also creating [service connectors](../../stacks-and-components/auth-management/auth-management.md) and associating them with the stack components with the above command.
+While service connectors are advanced concepts, for now it is sufficient to understand that these connectors give the deployed ZenML server the same credentials as your local ones.

+If you would like to not give any credentials to the ZenML server for your cloud provider, you can simply ignore service connector specific commands above.

 ## Running a pipeline on a cloud stack

 With the new stack deployed and configured in ZenML, running a pipeline will now behave differently.
 Let's use the starter project from the [previous guide](../starter-guide/starter-project.md) to see it in action.